Kochi Prefecture x Hyper Interdisciplinary Conference in Agri-Tech Forum

 Leave a Nest Co., Ltd.

-Director, Agriculture, Forestry and Fisheries Research Center
+Director of Agriculture, Forestry and Fisheries Research Center

 (Agronome Research Institute, Inc.)